DiogenesN/woodland/README.md

 To disable this behavior you will need to set up at least one startup command in woodland.ini.

 # Configuration
-Woodland creates the following configuration file:
+Woodland creates the following configuration files:

 		~/.config/woodland/woodland.ini
+		~/.config/woodland/windows_sizes.db

+  'windows_sizes.db' is automatically written on any window closing and storing the sizes before closing.\
-  it is very straightforward and self-explanatory but we will go through each section
+  'woodland.ini' is very straightforward and self-explanatory but we will go through each section

   1. Welcome screen